uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 Log in as root and run the following to create a WP user and database

     CREATE DATABASE wordpressbeissea;
+    CREATE USER 'wordpress'@'localhost' IDENTIFIED BY 'wordpressPassword123';
-    GRANT ALL PRIVILEGES ON wordpress.* TO "wordpress"@"localhost" IDENTIFIED BY "wordpressPassword123";
+    GRANT ALL PRIVILEGES ON wordpressbeissea.* TO 'wordpress'@'localhost';

 Get a dump of the database from somewhere (another developer, the live site etc.) and restore it to that database.